russross/blackfriday/README.md

     ```

     If a table is started with a *block table header*, which starts
-    with an optional pipe or plus sign and a minimum of three dashes,
+    with a pipe or plus sign and a minimum of three dashes,
     it is a **Block Table**.
 A block table may include block level elements in each
     (body) cell.
 If we want to start a new cell reuse the block table header
     syntax.
 In the exampe below we include a list in one of the cells.